Karachi Port Trust Stadium

-The Karachi Port Trust Football Stadium is a football stadium in the West Wharf area of Karachi, Pakistan.
+The Karachi Port Trust Football Stadium is a football stadium in the West Wharf, Kharadar area of Karachi, Pakistan.
 Located inside the Benazir Sports Complex, the stadium is the home ground of KPT FC, among other football clubs.
 The stadium has a capacity of around 15,000 people.

 Location

 It is located inside the Benazir Sports Complex on Akbar Siddiqui Road in the West Wharf Industrial Area of Karachi.

 Matches

-It has hosted several national and local football competitions, including the 2009-10, 2010-11, and 2011–12 editions of the Pakistan Premier League, and the 2012 KPT Challenge Cup.
+It has hosted several national and local football competitions, including the 2009-10, 2010-11, and 2011–12 editions of the Pakistan Premier League, and the 2012, 2014, 2016, 2018, 2023, and 2026 editions of the National Challenge Cup.